sanjit-bhat/github-mailbot/README.md

 Note that Delta uses Bat under the hood for syntax highlighting.
 Bat allows extending syntax highlighting with Sublime syntax files.
 There are already a couple of those for Rocq.
-1. Prevent merges from main into a branch from triggering emails.
+1. Prevent merges / rebases from triggering emails.
 All those commits have already gotten emails.
 1. Find out how to get rid of "---" in `git show` output.
 1. Document how to use this.